 Unless you have loads of luggage or it’s over three miles then resist the urge to get a taxi.
 Walk.
 You never know what you might find on a trek out into the wilderness.
 Or at least, into town.
 Or to a restaurant.

-6. Take overnight transport
+6. Take overnight transport for cheap travel

 Word of warning from experience though – only do this if you’re good at sleeping on public transport, otherwise you run the risk of wasting the next day catching up on sleep when you finally get there.
 Total false economy, and sometimes not always worth it, depending on the country you’re in.
 Keep it in mind though.